Introduction

 Include evidence of all findings

-- The evidence should make it not only easy to understand, but also hard to misunderstand.
+- The evidence should be easy to understand and difficult to misinterpret.

 - The best way to do this is with screenshots.

-- Note that ambiguity is hard to avoid:
+- Note that ambiguity can be difficult to avoid:

-- Annotate screenshots with numbers, boxes, arrows (use flameshot)
+- Annotate screenshots with numbers, boxes, and arrows (tools like Flameshot work well).

 - All credentials (yes, even hashes) should be redacted.